AlanJoji/CVAS/README.md

 ## Features

-- Recognizes faces of students, and verifies them with the stored set of images.
+- Recognizes faces of students, and verifies them against the stored set of images.

 - Attendace is stored in a CSV file, the time of being present is also logged.